WayneJin0918/SRUM/README.md

 ```

 ## 📜 License
-BAGEL is licensed under the Apache 2.0.
+SRUM is licensed under the Apache 2.0.